Francis-Davey-Blog/nihonlife/_drafts/radio-taiso.md

 subtitle: Radio Taiso Daisuki
 draft: true
 ---
 Things get going early in En.
-At 6:30am every morning since I have come here the village loudspeaker springs into life.
+Every morning since I have come here, the village loudspeaker springs into life at 6.30am.
 It is time for Radio Taiso.

 *Rajio taisou* (ラジオ体操) literally means "health radio" and is a series of simple physical exercises broadcast on NHK radio (the Japanese equivalent of the BBC).
 It actually dates back to 1928, but was suspended for a while by the occupying American forces after the war, apparently because it was felt to be a bit too military.
 But it came back in a renewed form in 1951 and has remained roughly the same ever since.